0xd4y/Writeups/HackTheBox/index.md

 ### Active

 This was a fantastic box about the Windows Active Directory service.
 It showed the importance of managing your passwords in a secure way, as well as having strong passwords that are hard to crack.
 Thematically, this box involved abusing the way authentication is performed in an Active Directory.
-Something that really makes this box stand out is not so much the vulnerabilities themselves, but rather the reason why they are vulnerabilities in the first place.
-Microsoft essentially made themselves vulnerable, as they spoke a little bit too much on their own website https://docs.microsoft.com/en-us/.
+Something that really makes this box stand out is not so much the vulnerabilities themselves, but rather the reason why they are easily exploitable in the first place.
+Microsoft essentially made themselves vulnerable, as they spoke a little bit too much on their own website <a href="https://docs.microsoft.com/en-us/">https://docs.microsoft.com/en-us/</a>.

 <a href="https://0xd4y.github.io/Writeups/HackTheBox/Active%20Writeup.pdf">Active Writeup</a>